July 16, 2022

 In 2021, the provosts of the 14 Southeastern Conference member universities developed what is believed to be the first athletics conference collaboration to focus on artificial intelligence for workforce development.
 The SEC Artificial Intelligence and Data Science Consortium brings together the universities to share resources and ideas across a broad array of disciplines for AI advancement.

-In celebration of the partnership (and July 16’s AI Appreciation Day), the universities and Conference have come together for #AIintheSEC on social media.
-While the 14 members are working together to enhance AI and data science, each university is using AI throughout teaching, service and research in its own unique way.
+While the 14 members are partnering to enhance AI and data science, each university is using AI throughout teaching, service and research in its own unique way.

 University of Alabama’s Dr. Jiaqi Gong is helping to develop AI algorithms for behavior change through a variety of mobile/wearable technology devices.
 The devices are addressing long-term medication adherence among breast cancer survivors.